yosriady/awesome-api-devtools/README.md

 ## API Security
 - [API Security checklist](https://github.com/shieldfy/API-Security-Checklist): Checklist of the most important security countermeasures when designing, testing, and releasing your API.
 - [Ory Hydra](https://github.com/ory/hydra): OAuth2 server with OpenID Connect written in Go.
+- [Approov](https://approov.io/): Mobile App Attestation to ban API abuse by verifying the software that is accessing your API.
+User authentication is not enough!

 ## API Monitoring
 - [Runscope](https://www.runscope.com/): API Performance Monitoring.